Sspcai

 Discuss This!
 Discuss This!

 How easy is it to identify the sexual roles of a gay couple?
-According to a new study, all you need is a picture.
+According to a study, all you need is a picture.

 Published in the Archives of Sexual Behavior, the study found the average person, whether they’ve had gay sex or not, can easily identify sexual roles between two gay men in a relationship, even based on minimal information.